Restaurant Visa Sponsorship Jobs in Texas

 What visa types are most common for restaurant roles in Texas?

-The H-1B is most applicable to restaurant management, culinary director, and executive chef roles that require a bachelor's degree or equivalent in a specific field like hospitality management or culinary arts.
+The H-1B visa is most applicable to restaurant management, culinary director, and executive chef roles that require a bachelor's degree or equivalent in a specific field like hospitality management or culinary arts.
 The O-1A is an option for chefs with documented extraordinary ability.
-Some restaurant groups also use the H-2B for temporary seasonal workers, though that category has a separate cap and seasonal limitations distinct from H-1B sponsorship.
+Some restaurant groups also use the H-2B visa for temporary seasonal workers, though that category has a separate cap and seasonal limitations distinct from H-1B sponsorship.

 Which Texas cities have the most restaurant visa sponsorship jobs?